aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/technical-articles/rendering-gantt-chart/working-with-custom-bar-styles/_index.md

 {{% alert color="primary" %}}

-In Microsoft Project, Bar styles can be customized to have text displayed around the bars.
+In Microsoft Project's Gantt chart view, tasks' bar styles can be customized by the user to have text displayed around the bars or to have user-defined appearance of Start, Middle and End parts of a bar.
+Tasks' bar styles can be customized for a specific task or for a group of tasks which meet certain criteria.
 This can also be achieved using Aspose.Tasks API using the GanttBarStyle.
-This article shows how to implement and read custom bar styles using Aspose.Tasks.
+This article shows how to read and add custom bar styles using Aspose.Tasks.

 {{% /alert %}}
-## **Implement Custom Bar Style Writing**
+## **Adding Custom Bar Style for a specific task**

 {{< gist "aspose-tasks" "0655812ac3db2536958f" "Examples-CSharp-Articles-ImplementCustomBarStyleWriting-ImplementCustomBarStyleWriting.cs" >}}
-## **Reading Custom Bar Style Writing**
+## **Reading Custom Bar Style**

 {{< gist "aspose-tasks" "0655812ac3db2536958f" "Examples-CSharp-Articles-ReadCustomBarStyle-ReadCustomBarStyle.cs" >}}